gottacatchenall/ms_sampling_effort/manuscript.md

 with a known proportion of false negatives to compare the computed network properties of the original "true" network to the computed properties of the "observed" network with added false-negatives.
-In @fig:properties we show four properties (connectance, spectral radius, mean degree centrality, and entropy) computed  across 200 replicates at each value of the false negative rate
+In @fig:properties we show four properties (connectance, spectral radius, mean degree-centrality, and entropy) computed across 200 replicates at each value of the false negative rate
 $p_{fn}$.
 Each replicate uses a random food web simulated using the niche model [@Williams2000SimRul] with $100$ species and true connectance $C=0.1$.

 ![fig. 1$\sigma$ in first grad, 2$\sigma$ in second ](./figures/properties_error.png){#fig:properties}

-The primary point of interest in @fig:properties is that properties vary in their response---spectral radius (generally a measure of global structure) and connectance show roughly linear responses to false negatives, whereas mean degree centrality and entropy show non-linear responses.
-Here we simulating the effects of false negatives in data can serve as an additional tool for detecting structural properties of networks using generative null models [@Connor2017UsiNul].
+The primary information to ge grained from @fig:properties is that properties vary in their response to number of false negatives in a sample---spectral radius (generally a measure of global structure) and connectance show roughly linear responses to false negatives, whereas mean degree centrality and entropy show decisively non-linear responses.
+We propose that simulating the effects of false negatives in data can serve as an additional tool for detecting structural properties of networks using generative null models [@Connor2017UsiNul].

 ## Effects of false negatives on ability to make predictions